 There was one castor wheel missing on this dresser.
 I originally thought of replacing the wheel.
 I have some antique wheels in my inventory but then I reconsidered as I wanted a more modern look.
 To take all four castor wheels off, I used a pry bar and hammer.
-I’ll have the full how-to on this Saturday’s YouTube video – but the basics are to pry the plate away from the bottom of the wood leg.
+I’ll have the full how-to on the YouTube video below – but the basics are to pry the plate away from the bottom of the wood leg.
 Position the pry bar against the plate and then wack the pry bar with your hammer until it pops out.
 Depending on how rusted the castor wheels are will dictate how easy or challenging it will be to remove.

 HOW TO FIX DOG-CHEWED FURNITURE

 So as I mentioned, I have NO IDEA how I missed this in the store or loading it into my car.
 But it stuck out like a sore thumb when I brought it down to my studio!
 To fix these dog bites or scratches I used Bondo.
 It dries fast.
 It dries super hard and is durable.

 Here are the steps to fix dog-damaged furniture –